 Every venture in this world needs financial investment.
 Same is true for dentists also.
 Establishing a new dental practice or expanding an existing dental practice also requires investment.
-But then it gets tricky.
-Arranging finance is not easy and any wrong choice can put you in a financial spot.
+However, then it gets tricky.
+Arranging finance is not easy, and any wrong choice can put you in a financial spot.

-There are two types of dentists who will need to raise the money for a dental practice
+Two types of dentists will need to raise the money for a dental practice

 Young or New Dentists (Who are planning to start a dental practice):

 - Every young dentist who passes out from the dental school/college has the dream to establish his/her private dental practice.

 - All of them have the aspiration to establish the best and most comfortable dental clinic where patients will just feel like home.

 - It will be a dental practice which they hope they will be proud of.